Kazakhstan People's Unity Day

 The holiday was first celebrated in 1996, due to the holiday being signed into law on October 18, 1995 by President Nursultan Nazarbayev, by which it also cancelled the Soviet era celebration of Labor Day.

 Unity Day is a public holiday, so therefore most schools and businesses are closed for the day.
+The holiday emphasizes the importance of maintaining interethnic and inter-religious harmony, which is considered a priority of state policy.